DiedrichsenLab/PcmPy/docs/source/model_type.rst

 Free models
 -----------
 The most flexible representational model is the free model, in which the predicted second moment matrix is unconstrained.
 Thus, when we estimate this model, we would simply derive the maximum-likelihood estimate of the second-moment matrix.
-This can be useful for a number of reasons.
-First, we may want an estimate of the second moment matrix to derive the corrected correlation between different patterns, which is less influenced by noise than the simple correlation estimate [@RN3638; @RN3033].
-Furthermore, we may want to estimate the likelihood of the data under a free model to obtain a noise ceiling - i.e.\ an estimate of how well the best model should fit the data (see section Noise Ceilings).
+This model is mainly useful if we want to obtain an estimate of the maximum likelihood that could be achieved with a fully flexible model, i.e the noise ceiling (Nili et al. 20).

 In estimating an unconstrained :math:`\mathbf{G}`, it is important to ensure that the estimate will still be a positive definite matrix.
 For this purpose, we express the second moment as the square of an upper-triangular matrix, :math:`\mathbf{G} = \mathbf{AA}^{T}` (Diedrichsen et al., 2011; Cai et al., 2016).
 The parameters are then simply all the upper-triangular entries of :math:`\mathbf{A}`.

 Example
 ^^^^^^^
-To set up a free model, the model type needs to be set to `freechol`, and you need to provide the number of conditions.
-The function `pcm_prepFreeModel` then quickly calculates the row and column indices for the different free parameters, which is a useful pre-computation for subsequent model fitting.
+To set up a free model, simple create a new model of type ``ModelFree``.

 .. sourcecode:: python

-    M.type       = 'freechol';
-    M.numCond    = 5;
-    M.name       = 'noiseceiling';
-    M            = pcm_prepFreeModel(M);
+    M5 = pcm.ModelFree('ceil',n_cond)

-For a quick and approximate noise ceiling, you can also set the model type to `freedirect`.
-In the case, the fitting algorithms simply use the crossvalidated second moment to determine the parameters - basically the starting values of the complete model.
-This may lead to a slightly lower noise ceiling, as full optimization is avoided in the interest of speed.
+If the number of conditions is very large, the crossvalidated estimation of the noise ceiling model can get rather slow.
+For a quick and approximate noise ceiling, you can also set the model type to ``ModelFreeDirect``.
+In the case, the fitting algorithms simply uses an unbiased estimate of the second moment matrix from ``pcm.util.est_G_crossval`` to determine the parameters - basically the starting values of the complete model.
+This will lead to slightly lower noise ceilings as compared to the full optimization, but large improvements in speed.